-- Clean the inside of the printer with a microfiber cloth or (handheld) vacuum cleaner.
-Pay extra attention to the area around the Z limit switch as obstructions here can cause print problems
+Clean the inside of the printer with a microfiber cloth or (handheld) vacuum cleaner.
+Remove all dust and pieces of filament.
+Pay extra attention to the area around the Z limit switch as obstructions here can cause print problems.

-- Lower the build plate again or simply exit the menu by pressing the X icon in the top-right corner.
-Before doing so, make sure the printer is clear from objects and hands to prevent them from getting stuck under the build plate
+Caution: Before doing lowering the build plate, make sure the printer is clear from objects and hands to prevent them from getting stuck under the build plate

 The Ultimaker 2+ Connect Air Manager is a great asset to keep the printer clean.
 The components of the Air Manager (the cover and the front enclosure) should be cleaned regularly to remove dust or fingerprints.
 They can be cleaned by using a dry, or if necessary, a somewhat moist microfiber cloth.